Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 • Far from transport and jobs

-Your first apartment checklist or house hunting checklist should include suburb-level property market research before you start viewing homes.
+Your checklist should include suburb research before you start viewing homes.

 For Investors